smissingham/missingham.net/content/Economics/Price Elasticity of Demand.md

 ---
 ## Price Elasticity of Demand

-A coefficient that represents the relationship between a chance in price and any consequential change in demand.
+A coefficient that represents the relationship between a change in price and any consequential change in demand.

 Expressed as:
 $$